Bachelor of Science in Nutrition Science

 This program does not meet the eligibility requirements for Registered Dietitian/Nutritionists (RDNs).
 For students desiring to become RDNs, please refer to the Dietitian Nutritionist Program information.

-SHRS undergraduate program in Nutrition Science is named one of the top ten Nutrition programs in the nation!
-BachelorsDegreeCenter.org says the new program "is built on the same tradition of excellence as the current bachelor’s program."
-Pitt Nutrition is also ranked #10 on College Factual's list of Best Dietetics & Clinical Nutrition Services Programs.
+SHRS' undergraduate program in Nutrition Science is named one of the top ten Nutrition programs in the nation!
+BachelorsDegreeCenter.org calls Pitt’s Nutrition programming one of the best in the nation.
+Pitt Nutrition is also ranked #11 on College Factual's list of Best Dietetics & Clinical Nutrition Services Programs.

-Nutrition Science can lead to a broad range of job opportunities or provide a solid foundation for a variety of professional graduate programs.
-Learn more about the many career paths available to students with a Nutrition Science degree.
+Nutrition Science can lead to a broad range of job opportunities and provide a strong base of nutritional knowledge to prepare students for many professional graduate programs.
+Learn more about the variety of career paths available to graduates with a Nutrition Science degree.

-Understanding how food affects the human body requires a backgound in various other scientific disciplines.
+Understanding how food affects the human body requires a background in sciences.
 View the admission requirements and course prerequisites for the Nutrition Science program.

-Students in the program will learn how nutrition plays a role in health and disease prevention.
-Learn about the Nutrition Science program curriculum and required coursework.
+Students in the program will learn about the role of nutrition in the prevention and management of disease and nutritional needs throughout the human life cycle.
+View the Nutrition Science program curriculum and required coursework.